nadchif/html-duration-picker.js/README.md

 * Tiny (~5kb)
 * No additional dependencies (css, jquery or whatever).
-* Compatible with Bootstrap 3 and 4
+* Bootstrap 3 and Bootstrap 4 Compatible
+* Angular Compatible
 * You can modify and improve it :-)
 * Absolutely FREE!